 This both inspired some prospective female entrants to join the profession and challenged sceptics who had cast doubt on women’s aspirations in this field.

 There was a similar move in 1919 for a Society of Women Engineers (SWE) in the USA.
 Yet that campaign initially lacked the large-scale financial and political support that WES received from its wealthy aristocratic founders, Lady Shelley-Rolls, Lady Parsons, and Lady Moir.

-During World War Two, with ‘Rosie the Riveter’ prominent among a large US female engineering workforce, a new context was created for the SWE to be launched in 1950 by female students at sympathetic universities.
+During the Second World War, with ‘Rosie the Riveter’ prominent among a large US female engineering workforce, a new context was created for the SWE to be launched in 1950 by female students at sympathetic universities.

 In interwar Europe, unlike in Britain, a degree was essential for a professional engineering career.
-So there too it was engineering undergraduates who campaigned for recognition e.g. the Association of Female Engineering Students which lobbied for better working conditions in 1920s Sweden.
+So there too it was engineering undergraduates who campaigned for recognition, for example the Association of Female Engineering Students which lobbied for better working conditions in 1920s Sweden.

 In France, where employment pressures in the First World War had prompted Universities to admit women to engineering, the collegial Association Amicale des Femmes Ingénieurs was launched in 1929.